All Episodes

 The wall's closing in.

-Uh, the wall is closing in.
+The wall is closing in.

 No matter what the left is throwing at him, it hasn't prevented him from doing what he promised us that he was going to do while in office.

-So despite the criticisms, despite the accusations, the corruption, he did and continues to do his job.
+So, despite the criticisms, despite the accusations, the corruption, he did and continues to do his job.

-Now, the Washington examiner said this about his first two years.
+Now, the Washington Examiner said this about his first two years.

 They are so darn busy criticizing him and predicting his doom and gloom that they haven't even focused or highlighted any of the achievements that he's made, really.